sibaku/sibaku.github.io/algeobra_showcase/algeobra_showcase.md

 # Introduction

-This is a selection of some demos to showcase some of the capabilities of the algeobra library.
+This is a selection of some demos to showcase some of the capabilities of the **algeobra** library.
+The name is a homage to the wonderful **GeoGebra** which this library is not a substitute for. **algeobra** aims to give you an easy to include and customize alternative to the 2D geometry functionality found in tools such as GeoGebra, but for use in JavaScript.
+That means, all demos can be created in Code and combined with various other tools.
+For example, you can build simple interfaces such as sliders with the provided geometry itself or just use the usual HTML based interaction.
+A basic canvas visualization is included, together with tools for moving points with the mouse or touches, but you could just write your own output, for example to create an SVG.
+Custom object types can also be added, as the base system is independent of actual types.
+For example, you could add graphs or images as objects that can be attached to others.

-These are not full notes, proofs or write-ups.
-Demos are accompanied by a short description and sometimes example text to see the way the library could be used to enhance some explanations.
+The following are not full notes, proofs or write-ups.
+Demos are accompanied by a short description and sometimes example text to see the way the library could be used to enhance explanations.

+All demos have some kind of dynamic or interactive component to them.
+Usually you can grab the bigger highlighted points or adjust some sliders or checkboxes.
+Diagrams don't need to be that way though and you can just make static scenes that showcase what you try to illustrate.

+Mobile interaction should also work, but might be a bit finnicky.

+The library is currently being finished up for its initial version and will then be accessible vie Github.

 # Vectors